KorfLab/intronomicon/README.md

-intronomicon
+INTRONOMICON
 ============

-Database of introns
+The Book of Introns

-## Massive Re-Write ##
+## Manifest ##

-Previous plans were short-sighted.
-The new plan:

-- Start with GEO GSE
-- Then go to GSM
-- Then go to SRR

-In the new version:
+In the order of use (-ish)

-- No need for SRX
+- `downloader.py` retrieve GEO and SRA files for a taxid
+- `database-builder.py` read GEO and SRA files into database
+- `intron-injector.py` add introns to database (via sequence alignment)
+- `meta-injector.py` add metadata to database (via text interpreatation)
-- No need for XML
+- `sraxml.py` shared library for reading XML files from SRA
+- `xmltoy.py` something for debugging and exploring
+- `notes.md` random stuff the devs are currently thinking about